This section contains examples of interactions that you can create by adding

 PRECAUTION & DISCLAIMER

 First, as a general precaution, be aware that the Cypher statements in this section alter the contents of your data store.
-Therefore it is recommended to create a backup of any valuable data before running these statements.
+It is therefore recommended to create a backup of any valuable data before running these statements.
 Of course we do our best, but we do not guarantee that the statements are 100% error-free, neither that they will not alter existing nodes and relationships.

 So, use them wisely.